mphassani/react-native-ai-chat/README.md

 # React Native AI Chat

 A React Native package for implementing AI-powered chat interfaces with minimal setup.
-Extracted from a transliteration app, this package provides reusable components for building AI chat experiences.
+This package provides reusable components for building AI chat experiences with a clean, customizable UI.

 ## Features